Myles Turner NBA Preview vs. the Celtics

 Myles Turner Insights vs. the Celtics

-- On defense, the Celtics have given up 110.4 points per game, which is third-best in the league.
+- Allowing 110.1 points per game, the Celtics are the third-ranked team in the NBA defensively.

-- Conceding 43.3 rebounds per contest, the Celtics are the 16th-ranked squad in the league.
+- Conceding 43.2 rebounds per game, the Celtics are the 14th-ranked squad in the league.

-- In terms of assists, the Celtics are ranked fifth in the league, conceding 24.6 per contest.
+- The Celtics concede 24.6 assists per game, fifth-ranked in the league.

-- The Celtics are the 24th-ranked squad in the league at allowing threes, giving up 13.9 made 3-pointers per contest.
+- Allowing 13.7 made 3-pointers per game, the Celtics are the 22nd-ranked team in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!